ranazubair7/dsa-problems/README.md

 # dsa-problems
-Repository for the solutions to all the problems that I practice on different platforms like leetcode, hacker rank
+Repository for the solutions to different problems of DSA on platforms like leetcode, hacker rank, GFG